ACCESS-NRI/ILAMB-workflow/docs/source/ILAMB.md

 When using output_range to cmorise multiple outputs simultaneously, if you want to merge the results into a single file instead of storing them separately under different output directories, we provide a `merge` parameter to enable this functionality.

 ```
-ilamb-tree-generator --datasets ./config_test.yml --ilamb_root $ILAMB_ROOT_TEST --merge True
+ilamb-tree-generator --datasets ./config_test.yml --ilamb_root $ILAMB_ROOT_TEST --merge
 ```
-When triggering `ilamb-tree-generator`, set `--merge True` to merge the results along the time axis.
+When triggering `ilamb-tree-generator`, set `--merge` to merge the results along the time axis, default it's `False` without the `--merge` flag.
 The final merged output will be stored under the `merged` directory.

 ```
 ├── DATA